amanwalia92/EmbeddedEye/README.md

-# QEmbeddedEye
-This is the main application for this project.
+This is Project Source code for ENG 4K project.